 73. Night Film by Marisha Pessl (2013)

-Stanislaus Cordova is a reclusive cult-horror film director who hasn’t been seen in public for over thirty years.
+Night Film stars Stanislaus Cordova, a reclusive cult-horror film director who hasn’t been seen in public for over thirty years.
 His daughter, 24-year old Ashley Cordova, has just been found dead in an abandoned warehouse — and while her death has been ruled a suicide, investigative journalist Scott McGrath isn’t buying it.
 Especially when another strange death connected to the Cordovas occurs shortly after.
 Scott is now on a mission to uncover and expose the family’s deadly secrets.

 74. NOS4A2 by Joe Hill (2013)